svnty/blood-cell-classification/README.md

 The training set size meets the PAC-learnability requirement for these parameters.

+- Empirical error rate at best epoch: 0.0044
+- Empirical error (0.0044) <= epsilon (0.05)

+Validation success probability 0.9956 >= success rate 0.95!

 # Results

 The MLP achieved high accuracy on the test set, with strong performance across all cell classes.
 The training process was monitored using accuracy and loss curves, and a confusion matrix was generated to visualize classification performance.
 The model demonstrated reliable generalization to unseen cell images, confirming the effectiveness of the approach.

-Our final function has a validation accuracy of 99.56%, with a validation loss of 2.65% at epoch 48.
+Our final function has a validation accuracy of 0.9956, with a validation loss of 0.0413 at epoch 2.

 # Discussions